anjualex11/Steer-and-Stay-Borescope-Articulation-Challenge/README.md

 ### Running the Code:
 1. Clone the repository to your local machine. or you can directly clone from Visual Studio by providing the repository link.
 2. Navigate to the directory containing the source code.
-3. Run the program with an input file. or run the .exe file.
+3. Run the program with an input file. or run the .exe file from bin/Release/SteerStayBorescope.exe.
 4. Run the code in terminal "SteerStayBorescop.exe <input.txt>"
 5. Provide `<input_file_path>` with the path to the input file containing commands.
 Alternatively, you can provide input commands through STDIN.